isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 You can run RStudio locally or deploy a dockerized version on a Google Compute Engine VM.
 You can find some great examples to get you started in our  `Community Notebooks <HowTos.html>`_  or our repository in `Community Notebooks GitHub <https://github.com/isb-cgc/Community-Notebooks>`_.

+For an example on how to use Bioconductor packages with TCGA data in BigQuery, please check out our interactive tutorial found `here <https://isb-cgc.appspot.com/how_to_discover/#0>`_.

 Regulome Explorer Users
 ###########################